 It seems we have all failed here.
 It seems we have all been too quiet.

-It also seems to me, until we all more fully acknowledge, embrace and include those living with metastatic breast cancer, we have failed and failed miserably.
+Until we more fully acknowledge, embrace and include those living with metastatic breast cancer and work harder to improve and save their lives, we have failed and failed miserably.

 As Gayle Sulik, author of Pink Ribbon Blues, surmises:

-I say it’s time to bring metastatic breast cancer “out of the shadows.”
+We must keep working to bring metastatic breast cancer further out of the shadows.

 Only then will those living with it begin to feel more visible, more heard and ultimately, a little less alone.